 So, the debate between 16 or 18-gauge nails for baseboard goes to 18-gauge nails as it ensures higher durability and stability for your work.

-Exterior, as well as interior trims on baseboards, doors, windows, require high precision, holding power, and crafting stability.
+Exterior, as well as interior trims on baseboards, doors, and windows, require high precision, holding power, and crafting stability.
 So, if you are wondering what size of nails for baseboard trims, we suggest the 16-gauge nails.

 All kinds of trim works need stronger and more balanced work.
 When fitting baseboards or door frames, the 16-gauge nailer’s nails that are thicker and have a bigger head provide better grip, and balance is the one, you opt for.

 These are also better choices when doing repairs or making furniture.

 When it comes to neat finishes, the 18-gauge nailer’s thinner and smaller nails do the trick!
 It is much smaller than the 16-gauge nail and, hence, ensures the wood doesn’t split, and no footprints are left behind.

 Drawbacks You Need to Be Aware of

 An 18-gauge nailer doesn’t have the stability nor the strength that many woodworkers desire in their work.
 This means they do not provide much holding power as well as stability when compared to a 16-gauge finish nailer.

 Furthermore, it is quite difficult to penetrate the woods, especially thick woods such as ash, oak, etc. Hence, it is not a good choice when it comes to making structural, framing, or repair works.

 But, there are a good number of cons when it comes to using a 16-gauge finish nailer.

 First of all, the size of a 16-gauge finish nailer can be a big issue.
 When the 16-gauge nails penetrate, there is a big chance that it could leave a big hole behind.
 To get rid of the whole, one might have to use wood putty.
 But using the putty reduces the smooth and perfect finish of your work.

 The second and final problem is that these could cause splits or cracks to end up on the wood you’re working for.
 Hence, it is obvious that a 16-gauge nailer is not suited for delicate types of carpentry.